aaronkalu/exif-geo-tagging/README.md

 - `--tolerance` or `-t`: The number of hours of tolerance to match the image timestamp with a location (default is 1 hour).
 - `--overwrite` or `-o`: Specify this flag to overwrite existing GPS data in the images.
 - `--recursive`: Specify this flag to process images in subdirectories recursively.
+- `--workers`: Specify the number of parallel workers to speed up processing (default is 1).

 **Example:**